bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 ## Specification

 The address is composed of
-1. A prefix indicating the purpose or network of the address for compatibility reasons.
+1. A prefix indicating the purpose or network of the address for compatibility reasons,
-2. A separator, always `:`
+2. A separator, always `:`, and
 3. A base 32 encoded payload with the destination of the address and a checksum.

 ### Prefix